OCram85/OCram85.com/README.md

 I contribute to his repository and try to create PRs for all the changes I did.
 Chances are good that these PRs are already merged...

-## ⚠️ Warning: github-pages compatibility ⚠️
+## ⚠️ Note: github-pages compatibility ⚠️

-I'm using jekyll plugins and extensions which are not supported with github-pages.
-That's why the build process fails if you take a look at your github-pages setting.
-Therefore I'm using the AppVeyor build service an pushing the final pages onto master.
+I recently switched back to the native github pages builds.
+This means I don't use AppVeyor build engine for the jekyll builds anymore.

-> 📓 Im going to post a tutorial about the automated AppVeyor build to help you guys...
+So now it's possible for your to fork this repo and continue with the work without any other external tools or build steps.

 ### Page / Post Template
 > My personal template for all available *Front Matter* YAML vars